All Episodes

 You know what I'm thinking?

-I'm I'm no, no, no, no, there's nothing about sex here.
+No, there's nothing about sex here.

 This is about reproduction.

-I'm I'm thinking, guys, it might be a good idea to go out and buy a stash of these things.
+I'm thinking, guys, it might be a good idea to go out and buy a stash of these things and have them to pass out.

-I know I'm just kidding, Snarl.
+I know, I'm just kidding, snorkel.

-By the way, ladies and gentlemen, uh, can we all agree that many aspects of the Obama administration are simply recreations or continuations of the Clinton presidency?
+By the way, ladies and gentlemen, can we all agree that many aspects of the Obama administration are simply recreations or continuations of the Clinton presidency?

-It's just it's depressing.
+It's just, it's depressing.

-It is its withdrawal time and nothing to look forward to for a lot of people.
+It is, it's withdrawal time and nothing to look forward to for a lot of people.

 That's why we need to recreate or to create new subjects for the office pool.

-And I have some ideas, and normally, as you people know, I don't like to talk about myself much.
+Normally, as you people know, I don't like to talk about myself much.

 But here are some interesting questions, some poll questions for your office pools after the Super Bowl.

-Uh a sample question.
+A sample question.

-How long will it take Obama to board Air Force One and to call a radio station carrying my show and complain that I have three hours unstopped, undebated, to tell people what I think, and he has no way to respond to it.
+How long will it take Obama to board Air Force One and to call a radio station carrying my show and complain that I have three hours unstopped, undebated, to tell people what I think, and he has no way to respond to it?

 How long will it take Obama to tell a horrid racist joke about me at the White House correspondence dinner?